 Asako Serizawa was born in Japan and spent her pre-college life in Singapore, Jakarta, and Tokyo.
 She completed her BA in English and French at Tufts University, her MA in English and American literature at Brown University, and her MFA in creative writing at Emerson College.

-She lives with the writer Matthew Modica.
+She lives in Boston with the writer Matthew Modica.